 Burnout Paradise may have nailed the aggressive arcade racing genre, but Rockstar’s street racer is an altogether more immersive experience.
 It might not be a replica of L.A. but it certainly feels like a real city.

-18. Burnout Paradise Remastered ps4 and PC Download
+18. Burnout Paradise Remastered Ps4 And PC Download

-The modern consoles permit for some truly astounding technical feats.
+The modern consoles permit some truly astounding technical feats.
 Nowhere is this more apparent than in Criterion’s stunning, open-city racer Burnout Paradise.

-From the start you have the entire city at your disposal, with no load times, no menu screens and no hiccups – it’s seamless.
-The important issue then is not if what Criterion set out to do with the Burnout Paradise has been accomplished, but if it was right to take it in this direction in the first place?
+From the start, you have the entire city at your disposal, with no load times, no menu screens, and no hiccups – it’s seamless.
+The important issue then is not if what Criterion set out to do with the Burnout Paradise has been accomplished, but if it was right to take it in this direction in the first place.
 Is Paradise still Burnout?

-19. Project Gotham Racing 4 Review – PC, PS4, and Xbox One
+19. Project Gotham Racing 4 Review – PC, PS4, And Xbox One

 Until last week PGR2 was sat, barely challenged, at the top of my all-time favorite racers.
-The Xbox model nailed the mix of arcade and simulation driving, and to this day still characteristics one of the most effective online offerings in a racer.
+The Xbox model nailed the mix of arcade and simulation driving, and to this day still characteristics one of the most effective online offerings for a racer.